Rayan Bamba

-Rayan Bamba (born 14 May 2004) is a French professional footballer who plays as a left-back for the Championnat National club Nancy, on loan from Rennes.
+Rayan Bamba (born 14 May 2004) is a French professional footballer who plays as a right-back or right wing-back for club Le Mans, on loan from club Rennes.

 Club career

 Bamba is a product of the youth academies of the French clubs Montrouge FC 92 and Rennes.
 He was promoted to Rennes' reserves in 2022, and on 27 May 2024 signed his first professional contract with the club until 2025.
 On 17 July 2024, he joined Concarneau on loan in the Championnat National.
 He made the 2024–25 Team of the Season in the Championnat National.
 On 2 June 2025, he returned to Rennes and extended his contract until 2027.
 On 15 August 2025, he joined Nancy on a season-long loan in Ligue 2.

+In August 2026, Bamba joined Le Mans on a season-long loan from Rennes after extending his contract with the club until 2028.
+After completing the move, he described Le Mans as the best environment for his development and said regular playing time would help him continue his progress as a player.

 Personal life

 Born in France, Bamba is of Ivorian descent.